kyadi33/kyadi33/README.md

 ### My name is Yadira Ocampo
 ## About Me

-I have a passion for data analytics and visualization and studied at UC Santa Barbara, from which I graduated with a B.A. in Geography / GIS.
+I studied at UC Santa Barbara and graduated with a B.A. in Geography / GIS.
+My passion for data analytics and visualization has led me to pursue a career in data analytics.
 I specialize in using SQL and Excel for data manipulation and analysis.
 Currently, I am actively searching for a data analytics job where I may apply my skills and contribute to meaningful projects.

 I also showcase my data visualizations on Tableau.
 Visit my Tableau Public profile to view interactive visualizations and dashboards:
 - coming soon.